Why is the Provider Choice Policy the Most Comprehensive Disability Insurance Policy for Surgeons?

 Guardian1 has been a market leader with disability insurance for surgeons for over twenty years.
 In the 1990s Guardian was one of the last carriers offering true own-occupation benefits to physicians, and today about half of the business they sell is to physicians.
 Guardian understands the specific needs of a surgeon, and the Provider Choice policy was designed specifically with physicians in mind.
 The core of any DI policy is the definition of total disability, and Guardian has one made specifically for you that is not available from any other company.

-The Best Own-Occupation Definition for Surgeons
+The Most Comprehensive Own-Occupation Definition of Disability for Surgeons

 The Enhanced True Own-Occupation protection just for physicians starts with the strong True Own-Occupation Definition of Total Disability.
 If totally disabled, you’re able to receive your full disability benefits even if you’re gainfully employed in another occupation or capacity.
 And, while totally disabled in your own occupation, there may be instances where you can even work in your own practice and still collect your full disability benefit.